MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 To resolve this issue, a few steps can be taken:
 1. For a permanent solution, kube-proxy load balancing should be set to [DSR mode](https://techcommunity.microsoft.com/t5/Networking-Blog/Direct-Server-Return-DSR-in-a-nutshell/ba-p/693710).
 Unfortunately, DSR mode is fully implemented on newer [Windows Server Insider build 18945](https://blogs.windows.com/windowsexperience/2019/07/30/announcing-windows-server-vnext-insider-preview-build-18945/#o1bs7T2DGPFpf7HM.97) (or higher) only.
-2. As a workaround, users can also increase the default Windows configuration of ephemeral ports available using a command such as `netsh int ipv4 dynamicportrange TCP <start_range> <end_range>`. *WARNING:* Overriding the default dynamic port range can have consequences on other processes/services on the host that rely on available TCP ports from the non-ephemeral range, so this range should be selected carefully.
+2. As a workaround, users can also increase the default Windows configuration of ephemeral ports available using a command such as `netsh int ipv4 set dynamicportrange TCP <start_port> <port_count>`. *WARNING:* Overriding the default dynamic port range can have consequences on other processes/services on the host that rely on available TCP ports from the non-ephemeral range, so this range should be selected carefully.
 3. We are also working on a scalability enhancement to non-DSR mode load balancers using intelligent port pool sharing, which is scheduled to be released through a cumulative update in Q1 2020.

 ### HostPort publishing is not working ###